Introducing Devshell: like virtualenv, for every language

 Wrapping up

 devshell is extensible in many different ways.
-In the next chapters we will discuss the various ways in which it can be adapted to your project's needs. to find of the configuration options available.
+In the next chapters we will discuss the various ways in which it can be adapted to your project's needs.

 Continuous Integration setup (CI)